open-telemetry/oteps/text/trace/0192-messaging-semantic-conventions-spec.md

 happens in a different trace.
 Furthermore, processing operations often are not covered by messaging libraries and SDKs, but take place in application code.
-Consistently creating spans for "Processing" operations would require either efforts from the application owner to correctly instrument those operations, or additional capabilities of messaging libraries and SDKs (e. g. hooks for processing callbacks, which can then be instrumented by the libraries or SDKs).
+Consistently creating spans for "Processing" operations would require either effort from the application owner to correctly instrument those operations, or additional capabilities of messaging libraries and SDKs (e. g. hooks for processing callbacks, which can then be instrumented by the libraries or SDKs).

 While it is possible to create "Process" spans and correlate those with consumer traces in certain cases, this is not something that can be generally required.
 Therefore, it is more feasible to require the creation of "Receive" spans to correlate producer with consumer traces.
-A "Receive" spans must link to the "Create" spans of all messages that are handled by the respective "Receive" operation.
+A "Receive" span must link to the "Create" spans of all messages that are handled by the respective "Receive" operation.
 Depending on the use case, "Receive" spans can correlate with "Process" spans or other spans modelling processing operations.